versioneye/pom_json_format/README.md

 }
 ```

+The dependency name is the `group_id` and `artifact_id` concatinated with `:`.
 Here is an example how it looks like with production data:

 ```
 {